zettdaymond/zcm/README.md

 As a consequence, the runtime performance will be worse than GLM (LTO might help though).

+For building the library you need c++11 compatible compiler.

 # Planned Features
 * SIMD implementation
 * Fast (to compile) swizzling